koszullab/instaGRAAL/README.md

     pip3 install -Ur requirements.txt

 You will also need to build  ```pycuda``` with OpenGL support and **disable** its use of custom Boost libraries.
 Installing it directly from PyPI will cause errors at runtime.
-Here is how to do it manually with Git on Ubuntu:
+Here is how to do it manually with Git on Ubuntu or OS X:

 ```sh
     git clone --recurse-submodules https://github.com/inducer/pycuda.git